cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_submission_per_journals.md

 <!--  ----------------------------------------- -->
 <!-- 		MNRAS				-->
 <!--  ----------------------------------------- -->
 ## Monthly Notices of the Royal Astronomical Society (MNRAS)

 Authors are encouraged to **upload machine-readable versions of their tables on the VizieR database**.
-Authors should consult the CDS website for instructions on preparing and submitting tabular data, which include a [template][vizier-readme-example-aa] that can be adapted for MNRAS tables.
+Authors should consult the CDS website for instructions on preparing and submitting tabular data, which include a [template][mnras-vizier-readme-example-aa] that can be adapted for MNRAS tables.
 A hyperlink can be included to CDS from the electronic text of the MNRAS article.

 *References* (from the MNRAS webpage):